Freya-Alpha/fa-models/README.md

 ### Releasing a new version

-Install the tools build and twine: python -m pip install build twine`
+Install the tools build and twine: `python -m pip install build twine`

 Delete any old files in the /dist folder.

-Bump the version in pyproject.toml.
+Bump the version in pyproject.toml: `bumpver update --patch`

 Build the project: `python -m build`